josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Which, fine, that's still millions of dollars going to charity, and that's objectively a good thing.

 But also: if my wife and I gave that percentage of _our_ income, it wouldn't even be enough money to get a tax deduction for it.
 So it's worth mentioning that just for scale.
 Contextually, Matt's donating at below the standard deduction level for somebody of his net worth.
+(And, most likely, enjoying significant tax benefits for it.)

-Anyway, no matter which way you look at it, that's all weird.
-I don't think pretty much anybody was asking for that, and regardless, it has major "look what a good guy I am" energy.
+Anyway, no matter which way you look at it, that's all weird, but it doesn't even really matter in the case of this larger discussion.
+It has major "oh yeah?
+Well would a bad guy do THIS?" energy.

-The sort of thing actual good guys don't usually have to do.
+You know...the sort of thing actual good guys don't usually have to do.

 Almost like Matt was trying to distract from something…